andalenavals/andalenavals.github.io/_research/rhostats.md

 In the Y3 analysis of [DES](https://www.darkenergysurvey.org/)  the effects of PSF biases in comology goes like follows:

 * The multiplicative bias is treated as a nuisance parameter in the likelihood, there is one for each of the four tomographic bins, and the mean and prior range are determined using simulations.
-* The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination in the TPCF to be subdominant.
+* The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination in the 2PCF to be subdominant.

 ## Rho statistics
 We can write the additive systematics in the ellipticity estimator as $$